GrahamG62/Graham-s-Assembler-things/README.md

 The message formatter CZLMSG uses the ZMSGR and sometimes the ZMSG macros to either issue, or define messages.
 Messages can be in an assembler routine (as in CZLDIS) or in a message table using ZMSG.

-That's the complicated (!) stuff, the other macros should be easy enouh to recognise.
+That's the complicated (!) stuff, the other macros should be easy enough to recognise.

 ASMCZL assemblers & links things and can be adaoted as required.